9swampy/DeepNestSharp/README.md

 ...so DeepNestSharp was born.
 It completely rebuilds the UI using WPF on Net.Core and is a huge refactor which has paid some dividends but also introduced some compromises and issues, some of which are outstanding...
-The eagle eyed among you may notice something odd going on with the holes in the Previews.
-Doesn't affect the nest, only the UI; it's on the backlog... contributions would be welcome!

 DXF Import/Export: https://github.com/IxMilia/Dxf